 Automobiles produce unwanted emissions that create unpleasant air quality conditions.
 Consider using alternative methods of transportation to get where you need to go:

 - Use public transportation

-- Bike or walk.
-There is a great network of biking trails throughout the City
+- Bike or walk—the city has a great network of biking trails

 - Carpool with friends or colleagues